 Stern (2000) developed the value-belief-norm (VBN) theory to examine which factors are related to acceptability of energy policies.
-Stern and colleagues proposed the VBN theory of environmentalism to explain environmental behavior, including the acceptability of public policies.
-They proposed that environmental behavior results from personal norms, that is, a feeling of moral obligation to act pro-environmentally.
+Stern and colleagues proposed the VBN theory of environmentalism to explain environmental behaviour, including the acceptability of public policies.
+They proposed that environmental behaviour results from personal norms, that is, a feeling of moral obligation to act pro-environmentally.
 These personal norms are activated by beliefs that environmental conditions threaten the individual values (awareness of consequences) and beliefs that the individual can adopt to reduce this threat (ascription of responsibility).
 VBN theory (Steg et al., 2005) proposes that these beliefs are dependent on general beliefs on human-environment relations and on relatively stable value orientations.
-VBN theory was successful in explaining various environmental behaviors, among which consumer behavior, environmental citizenship, willingness to sacrifice, and willingness to reduce car use (Stern et al., 1999; Nordlund & Garvill, 2003).
+VBN theory was successful in explaining various environmental behaviours, among which consumer behaviour, environmental citizenship, willingness to sacrifice, and willingness to reduce car use (Stern et al., 1999; Nordlund & Garvill, 2003).

-Schlag and Teubel (1997) defined the following essential issues determining acceptability about traffic measures: problem perception, important aims, mobility-related social norms, knowledge about options, perceived effectiveness and efficiency of the proposed measures, equity (personal outcome expectation), attribution of responsibility, and socio-economic factor
+Schlag and Teubel (1997) defined the following essential issues determining acceptability about traffic measures: problem perception, important aims, mobility-related social norms, knowledge about options, perceived effectiveness and efficiency of the proposed measures, equity (personal outcome expectation), attribution of responsibility, and socio-economic factor.

-Inventory and main indicators in Acceptance/Acceptability research acceptance.
+Inventory and main indicators in Acceptance/Acceptability research of the device).
+The 14 indicators are considered to be the most relevant that can or will influence acceptance.
 These general and specific indications will influence each other and the level of acceptance.
 A brief description of every indicator is given.